waggle-sensor/summer2021/Lee/work-log.md

 ### Wednesday, 27th
 -Today's Non-Technical Tasks
-* Attended first team-meeting
+* Attended first team meeting
 * Emailed to Deneen (need to check tax/paycheck process)
+* Attended ANL social meeting at lunch time (virtual)

 -Today's Technical Tasks
-* Read up Sage: A distributed software-defined sensor network: https://github.com/sagecontinuum/sage
+* Read up Sage project overview: A distributed software-defined sensor network: https://github.com/sagecontinuum/sage
 * https://github.com/sagecontinuum/sage/blob/master/architecture_overview.md

 ### Thursday, 28th
 -Today's Non-Technical Tasks
-* Meeting with Joe and Wolfgang about my node-red json format
+* Meeting with Joe and Wolfgang about node-red endpoint
 * Attended daily meeting

+-Today's Technical Tasks
+* Read up/compared MQTT & HTTP request on node-red (should ask Joe about using MQTT protocol)

 ### Friday, 29th
 -Today's Non-Technical Tasks
 * Attended daily meeting
+* Short meeting with Josh (asking node-red endpoint at the cloud service)

--Today's Non-Technical Tasks
+-Today's Technical Tasks
-* Read up: Running Node-RED locally - https://nodered.org/docs/getting-started/local
+* Read up Running Node-RED locally - https://nodered.org/docs/getting-started/local
-* Simple node test with json formatting
+* Simple node test with json format

 ************************************************************

 ## 2st Week 06/01-06/04 (Main Goal: Node-RED)
 ### Tuesday, 1th
 -Today's Non-Technical Tasks
-* Checked the schedule of TMS
+* Completed one required course in TMS
-* Set up Raspberry Pi and sensors for checking (RPI)
+* Set up personal Raspberry Pi and DTH sensors
 * Discussion with Sean, Wolfgang, and Joe about filtered data in the SDR (finally figured out!)
   (Feedback: In the cloud case, we only have the HTTP/JSON API.
 Because we can filter data using the API, we can still do something similar to subscribing to only specific kind of data).
 So, in current progress, MQTT is not required. (might be future plan)

 -Today's Technical Tasks
-* Use HTTP request to get data from a REST endpoint on Node-RED (External REST API  - https://restcountries.eu) - Success!!
+* Use HTTP request to get data from a REST endpoint on Node-RED (External REST API example: https://restcountries.eu) - Success!!
-* Read the doc of REST API more.
-(Also check other relevant video as well) -Things to do
+* Read more the doc of REST API.
+(Also check other relevant video as well)

+-Things to do
 * Test the HTTP request again with SDR.
   1) Read up example query data from SDR using HTTP / JSON request